Trump shuffles his Cabinet: Waltz moves to UN, Rubio will do double duty for now

 Why We Wrote This

-President Trump’s first major shakeup of top administration officials in his second term signaled his interest honoring loyalty, even as he removed an embattled official from a key national security position.
+President Donald Trump’s first major shake-up of top administration officials in his second term signaled his interest in honoring loyalty, even as he removed an embattled official from a key national security position.

 After initial reports that he was about to be fired, news of Mr. Waltz’s new job – via the president’s Truth Social account – appeared to take some members of his administration by surprise.
 Asked by a reporter at a press conference how long Mr. Rubio might fill the position, a State Department spokesperson said, “I just heard this from you.”